Eastwood recently replaced their multiprocess MP200i welder with the dual voltage Elite MP200i.

 Eastwood MP200i vs Elite MP200i – What’s The Difference?

-When Eastwood replaced their MP200i with the Elite MP200i, people noticed some differences.
-The most obvious being the inclusion of a dual power input option on the new welder.
+People noticed some differences when Eastwood replaced their MP200i with the Elite MP200i.
+The most obvious is the inclusion of a dual power input option on the new welder.

 So, the Elite MP200i is versatile in more ways than one.
-It also gives users lots of options to power up the welder, and that includes running off of a generator.
+It also gives users many options to power up the welder, including running off of a generator.

 You may also notice the dimensions and weight vary slightly.
 The Elite MP200i includes the latest IGBT technology and offers a smooth and stable arc.